Japan's Abe, Dutch PM Rutte working to avoid no-deal Brexit

 Japan and the Netherlands, among the world’s leading five exporters, are both significantly exposed to the disruption to international trade that a disorderly British departure from the European Union would cause.

-Speaking in the Netherlands a day before meeting British Prime Minister Theresa May, Abe told reporters he and Rutte “want to see the influence of Brexit to the global economy minimized.”
+Speaking in the Netherlands a day before meeting British Prime Minister Theresa May, Abe told reporters he and Rutte “want to see the influence of Brexit to the global economy minimised.”

 “We will continue to work closely with Theresa May to help in whatever way we can in the run-up to the (UK parliamentary) vote” on the exit deal she struck with Brussels, Abe said.